 Cinema and Media Studies Major (SLLC)

 Cinema and Media Studies is an interdisciplinary program in the humanities that enables students to explore an influential global art form in its aesthetic, cultural, economic, historical, and technological dimensions.
 The major takes a critical, textual approach to film, emphasizing scholarly viewing, interpreting, and writing about moving images.
 It provides students with a solid background in theoretical, critical, and aesthetic aspects of the study of film, including the history of the medium and the analysis of national cinemas, always keeping in view questions of how new media have changed both cinema itself and the study of cinema.
 The Cinema and Media Studies major brings together courses in cinema from varied nations, languages, and cultures and challenges students to understand the systems of transnational exchange that have characterized this medium from its inception.
-Courses offered by this program may be found under the following acronyms: FILM, ENGL, SLLC.
+Courses offered by this program may be found under the following acronyms: FILM (being phased out), CINE, ENGL, and SLLC.

 The major in Cinema and Media Studies teaches the fundamental skills required for a range of professional careers: critical thinking, historical awareness, research, information management, cogent development of ideas, and strong written and oral communication.
-Students will work toward competence in film analysis, critical viewing and writing, and visual literacy at a time when our culture is becoming increasingly dependent upon visual communication.
+Students will work toward competence in film and media analysis, critical viewing and writing, and visual literacy at a time when our culture is becoming increasingly dependent upon visual communication.

 Program Learning Outcomes